 The use the script below to convert your data to SuperAnnotate format:

 sa.import_annotation_format(<input_dir>, <output_dir>, "LabelBox", <dataset_name>)

-Once you receive the converted json file in SuperAnnotate format, you can simply upload annotations in our editor.
+Once you receive the converted json file, you can simply upload annotations into our editor.

-If you are interested in our premium features, you can bring the images and clean the annotations in our web-based platform, then automate the annotation of the next set of images using transfer learning.
-Please refer to this article and learn how to do it without writing a single line of code.
+Our premium features allow you to bring the images and clean the annotations in our web-based platform, then automate the annotation of the next set of images using transfer learning.
+Check out how to speed up image labeling using transfer learning without writing a single line of code.

 The goal of SuperAnnotate Desktop is to provide fast and intuitive tools for academic researchers or solo annotators and save precious time during the annotation process.
-In the future, we will update the software on a monthly basis, and provide features that address our community’s most important pain points.
-Therefore, we encourage our community to be more active and open such issues on our GitHub page.
+We will be constantly updating the tool to provide features that address our community’s most important pain points.
+Therefore, we encourage our community to be more active and raise such issues on our GitHub page.